January 10th 2021

 Spray, supplements or sunshine: how should you be getting your daily dose of vitamin D?

-The UK has been bathed in sunshine of late (touching wood and crossing fingers as I type), but despite recent balmy days national surveys estimate that up to a fifth of the UK population is deficient in vitamin D, aka, the ‘sunshine’ vitamin.
+The UK hasn't exactly been bathed in sunshine of late, and national surveys estimate that up to a fifth of the UK population is deficient in vitamin D, aka, the ‘sunshine’ vitamin.
 The high level to which we’re lacking in the vitamin has led to suggestions that everyone should be supplementing their diets to ensure a healthy uptake of the key vit, with the government debating last year whether official advice should be extended beyond at-risk groups.

 Professor Mike Kelly, Director of the NICE Centre for Public Health, paints a picture of where the nation’s vitamin D markers are at: